Aykut Kocaman: Fenerbahçe

-2010–11 first year; match-fixing investigation
+2010–11 first year; alleged match-fixing investigation

 On 26 June 2010, Kocaman was announced as Fenerbahçe's new manager, taking over from Germany's Christoph Daum.
 Kocaman officialized his new role as team coach in a signing ceremony held at the Şükrü Saracoğlu Stadium.
 Fenerbahçe's President Aziz Yıldırım said; "Everyone knows Aykut Kocaman's place in the history of Fenerbahçe.
 We all know how the supporters and community appreciate him.
 It gives me pleasure to see what we expected to take place in three years to actually happen today".
 Kocaman when joining as Fenerbahçe's Manager;

 "There are no words to describe this moment.
 I highly appreciate the club's management for their utter support i am thrilled and excited.
 I hope this new role of mine will be beneficiary to both myself and Fenerbahçe.
 In my personal life, I am a fearless person.
 I am never afraid of anything, however, what worries me most is not living up to people's expectations.
 Apart from that, I don't have any other concern".

 Kocaman Despite a bad start which included being knocked out of the UEFA Champions League in the third qualifying round by Young Boys and knocked out of the UEFA Europa League in the Play-off round by PAOK.
 However, in January Fenerbahçe knocked out of the 2010–11 Türkiye Kupası in the group stage.
 On 22 May 2011, Fenerbahçe won an 18th Süper Lig title in the 2010–11 season with a 4–3 win over Sivasspor moving ahead of the 17 titles won by arch-rivals Galatasaray.
 Despite a 9-points deficit after 16 games, Fenerbahçe went on to an astonishing 17 wins and one draw from the last 18 games of the season and won the title with 82 points.
 Trabzonspor also finished on 82 points but were held back to due head-to-head goal average in favor of Fenerbahçe.
 Kocaman is the only name in Fenerbahçe history‚ who won the championship both as a player and as a manager.
 In July 2011, as part of a major match-fixing investigation by authorities in Turkey, nearly 60 people suspected to be involved with fixing games were detained by İstanbul Police Department Organized Crime Control Bureau and then arrested by the court due to its involvement in the 2011 Turkish football match-fixing scandal.
 On 6 November 2020, the Turkish court declared all suspects innocent in the investigation.